redplanetlabs/specter/README.md

 # ClojureScript

 Specter supports ClojureScript!
 However, some of the differences between Clojure and ClojureScript affect how you use Specter in ClojureScript, in particular with the namespace declarations.
-In Clojure, you might `(use 'com.rpl.specter)` or say `(require [com.rpl.specter :refer :all])` in your namespace declaration.
+In Clojure, you might `(use 'com.rpl.specter)` or say `(:require [com.rpl.specter :refer :all])` in your namespace declaration.
 But in ClojureScript, these options [aren't allowed](https://groups.google.com/d/msg/clojurescript/SzYK08Oduxo/MxLUjg50gQwJ).
 Instead, consider using one of these options:

 ```clojure
 (:require [com.rpl.specter :as s])